hyperfiddle/electric-fiddle/src/electric_tutorial/two_clocks.md

 There is an isomorphism between programs and DAGs

-* you already knew this, if you think about it – see [call graph (wikipedia)](https://en.wikipedia.org/wiki/Call_graph)
+* you already knew this, if you think about it – for exmaple, [call graph (wikipedia)](https://en.wikipedia.org/wiki/Call_graph)
-* The DAG is an abstract representation of a program
+* The Electric DAG is an abstract representation of your program
 * The DAG contains everything there is to know about the **flow of data ("dataflow")** through the Electric program's **control flow** structures
 * Electric uses this DAG to drive reactivity, so we sometimes call the DAG a "reactivity graph".
 * But in theory, this DAG is abstract and there could be evaluated (interpreted or compiled) in many ways.